carlosp420/nymphalidae_diversification/MS.md

 the character states can be coded as presence/absence, for which the BiSSE analysis is better suited.
 BiSSE was designed to test whether a binary character state has had any effect on increased diversification rate for a clade [@maddison2007].
-We used our compiled data of hostplant use to produce binary datasets for the characters "feeding on the plant family Solanaceae or Apocynaceae" (supp. mat.
-09) which are the main hostplants of the diverse Ithomiini butterflies and closest relatives [@willmott2006] and Danaini (Apocynaceae).
+We used our compiled data of hostplant use to produce a binary dataset for the character "feeding on the plant family Solanaceae" with two states (absence = 0; presence = 1) (supp. mat.
+09), which is the main hostplants of the diverse Ithomiini butterflies and closest relatives [@willmott2006].
+Other hostplant shifts were not tested for effect on diversification rates due to the low support for diversification shifts found in the MEDUSA analyses.
 We analyzed the data using BiSSE employing the Markov Chain Monte Carlo algorithm on the maximum clade credibility tree, taking into account missing taxa by using the parameter "sampling factor" (``sampling.f``) in diversitree.